moeinHP-aussie/FirewallLogic/README.md

 ## Research Motivation

-Firewall policies are naturally represented as logical rules, making them a useful setting for studying **interpretable AI and logic-based reasoning**.
+Firewall policies are naturally represented as logical rules, making them a useful setting for studying **logic-based reasoning**.
 However, naïve pairwise comparison becomes expensive as the policy grows.

 This project investigates a simple research question: